petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/understanding-page-design.md

 ---
 # Understanding Page Design

 Site pages are canvases for designing rich content experiences with robust functionality.
-Each page’s structure consists of a header, footer, and central design area.
+Each page's structure consists of a header, footer, and central design area.
 The process and tooling for designing these page sections is essentially the same for content pages, display pages, and utility pages.
-You begin with selecting a master page template to define the page’s header and footer.
+You begin with selecting a master page template to define the page's header and footer.
 This template is designed using page elements and navigation menus.
 After this, you can design the central content area of the page using the same page elements.
 Throughout this process, you can apply custom styling to align with your brand.

 <!--TASK: ![]()-->

-Before continuing on to design Clarity’s pages, let's review Liferay’s page editor UI and the core concepts of Liferay page design.
+Before continuing on to design Clarity's pages, let's review Liferay's page editor UI and the core concepts of Liferay page design.

 ## Exploring the Page Editor UI

 <!--TASK: Convert to video-->

-Liferay’s page editor UI is organized into two main sections: the editing toolbar and side panels.
+Liferay's page editor UI is organized into two main sections: the editing toolbar and side panels.

 ![Liferay's page editor has an editing toolbar and sidebars.](./understanding-page-design/images/02.png)